 The My Squirrel Guard fastener is designed for simple installation of a solar protection barrier against birds and small animals.
+Our squirrel guard wire is the perfect complement to our fasteners.
 Installed correctly, it will provide years of protection and will not void your solar panel warranty.
 It is simple and easy to install and can be completed in a few hours.

 Insert the washer about an inch through the hook as this will provide sufficient wire to grip with a pair of pliers later in the installation process.

 Once on the roof, check under the solar panels for birds, squirrels and other small animals.
 Remove any nest from below the panel/s by lifting the panel/s where the nests are and removing any nests, babies, eggs, etc. Be sure to clean up any debris prior to beginning.

 Now that you have cleaned up any nests, you are ready to begin.
 Unwind the roll of wire.
 In order to make the installation simpler, you may prefer to cut the wire to a length you are comfortable working with.
 We recommend not trying to work with more than 20 feet of wire if this is your first time installing a squirrel guard.
 You can always work with smaller sections of wire if you find that easier.